humhub/documentation/docs/about/humhub.md

 - The **guest mode is limited**, there is currently no way for guests to create, comment or like any kind of content.

+- There is currently no payment integration available.
+If you want to offer community services behind a payment wall, you will have to buy the [eCommerce module](https://marketplace.humhub.com/module/ecommerce) or implement a custom integration of your payment backend.

 ## How do I get started?

 Get started testing HumHub by